SathishMG-23/HR_Analytics-PowerBI/README.md

 - Job Category vs. Pay Scale
 - Top and Bottom Earners by Job Category
 - Salary by Educational Qualification
- -Staff Growth Analysis
+- Staff Growth Analysis
- -Employee Filter by Initial
+- Employee Filter by Initial
- -Leave Balance Analysis
+- Leave Balance Analysis
 This comprehensive dashboard and detailed analysis helped me delve into critical HR metrics, offering a clearer understanding of the workforce.